reactive-firewall/multicast/docs/FAQ.md

 While the command line interface is useful for prototyping, the Python API is better for the rest of the development process.
-So, once you are ready to proceed to implement a more advanced solution in Python, you can import the `multicast' library module with the usual `import multicast` logic.
+So, once you are ready to proceed to implement a more advanced solution in Python, you can import the `multicast` library module with the usual `import multicast` logic.

 ### How do I use this to send UDP Multicast?